 Not content with locking down one role as a private investigator, Perry Mason star Matthew Rhys is tackling another.
 According to an exclusive from Deadline, Matthew Rhys will star as Wyrd.
 The adaptation of the comic book is slated for the FX channel.

 image via Dark Horse Comics

 The Wyrd series from Dark Horse Comics debuted last year in 2019.
 Pitor Wyrd, the protagonist, is your average everyday private investigator.
 Well, except for the fact that he never ages and he seems to be invincible.
 Before it launched, Dark Horse described it as “James Bond meets The X-Files,” which certainly seems apt, as the series blends sci-fi with a jet-setting hero.
 For instance, the series sees the strange investigator headed to Crimea to look into “a failed attempt at recreating a certain US supersoldier.”
+(Shades of a certain person in The Falcon And The Winter Soldier trailer.)
 And there’s also the not small fact that Wyrd is actually an extraterrestrial.
 He was supposed to be investigating earth and its people, but then his folks never came back for him.
 Subsequently, he’s been pretending to be a regular degular human ever since.